Paolo Banchero NBA Preview vs. the Cavaliers

-Paolo Banchero and his Orlando Magic teammates will take the court versus the Cleveland Cavaliers on Wednesday at 7:00 PM ET.
+Paolo Banchero and his Orlando Magic teammates will face the Cleveland Cavaliers on Monday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.